 The Pensacola Police K-9 Unit currently uses nine K-9 teams.
 One team is certified in drug detection only, while seven teams are dual certified in patrol work (tracking and apprehension) and one in bomb/explosives detection.
 The bomb/explosives detection team completes an additional eight to nine weeks of cross training in bomb/explosive detection.
-Pensacola Police Officer Harry Barraclough not only supervises this department’s K-9 Unit, but also trains new handlers and their K-9 partners from other law enforcement agencies.
+Pensacola Police Officer James Parsons is a K-9 handler and coordinates operation of the K-9 Unit.

 Pensacola Police Department K-9 teams are trained in voice and hand signal obedience, building searches, tracking, article searches, pursuit/apprehension techniques, and narcotics detection.
 The teams are credited with making hundreds of arrests annually and answering thousands of calls for service.